Annual Compliance

 The financial year-end for Cyprus companies can be any date chosen by the directors, though 31 December is by far the most common.
 Companies with non-December year-ends must adjust all filing deadlines accordingly.

-The audit must be conducted by a licensed statutory auditor.
-In Cyprus, statutory auditors must be registered with and licenced by the Institute of Certified Public Accountants of Cyprus (ICPAC), the professional body that regulates the audit profession under the Auditors Law 53(I)/2017.
+The audit requirements must be fulfilled by a licensed statutory auditor.
+In Cyprus, statutory auditors must be registered with and licenced by ICPAC, the professional body that regulates the audit profession under the Auditors Law 53(I)/2017.
 ICPAC maintains a public register of licenced firms and individual auditors.

 Auditor independence is a fundamental requirement.
 A Cyprus audit firm that prepares the accounting records, bookkeeping, or financial statements for a company cannot also be that company's statutory auditor — this would be a prohibited non-audit service that impairs independence.
 In practice, many Cyprus SMEs use one firm for bookkeeping and accounts preparation and a separate firm for the audit.